aravi3/Vibes/README.md

 ### Audio Persistence

 If a user clicks play on a song, an audio bar will appear at the bottom that will then persist throughout the user's time at the website.
-If a user visits the song show page, however, there is a separate audio component that only lives as long as the user stays on the show page.

 The following is the state shape of the songs reducer.
 The audio bar component watches `currentSong` to know when to render: